 As you may recall, in a recent report evaluating some of the largest retailers on their efforts to reduce the use of harmful chemicals in products sold in their stores, Washington state-based company, Costco, received the lowest letter grade “F”.
 In comparison, Target and Wal-Mart both received “B’s”.

 Target serves as an example of the kind of action we would like to see from Costco.
-In 2013, Target developed a “Sustainable Product Index” which was updated and expanded in 2015 and again even more recently in 2016.
+In 2013, Target developed a “Sustainable Product Index”.
+Since the publishing of this blog, Target has discontinued the Sustainable Product Index and replaced it with an even more comprehensive safer chemicals policy.
+You can learn more about Target’s policy and goals to phase out toxic chemicals here.

 Last month, at Costco’s annual shareholder meeting we, along with our partners at the Mind the Store campaign, delivered Costco petitions signed by over 38,000 people across the country asking them to take action and develop a public safe chemicals policy.
 Over a month has passed and Costco still has not announced a policy or an intent to do so.